 - 4.1 Each Team must declare to the FIA in writing the computer resource that is employed for the purpose of Restricted CFD Simulations.
-If the hardware is changed or upgraded then a new declaration must be submitted to the FIA within one month of the change. - 4.2 Each Team must declare to the FIA in writing the wind tunnel resource that is employed for the purpose of Restricted Wind Tunnel Testing.
-If a different facility is to be used or if the existing facility is significantly changed or upgraded then a new declaration must be submitted to the FIA within one month of the change. - 4.3 Each Team shall report to the FIA details of its Restricted Wind Tunnel Testing and Restricted CFD Simulations for the preceding Aerodynamic Testing Period within 14 days of the end of that Aerodynamic Testing Period.
-The data must be provided in the format specified by the FIA.
-This declaration shall be based on records of the solution time of each Restricted CFD Simulation to a precision of at least the nearest second and on records of the Wind On Time of each wind tunnel run performed during Restricted Wind Tunnel Testing to a precision of at least the nearest second. - 4.4 In order to check on the hardware employed by the Teams and as a means of assuring common application of the restrictions set out in this Appendix, the FIA will arrange for independent benchmarking inspections of both Wind Tunnel and CFD activities to be carried out from time to time.
-Recommendations arising from these inspections will be incorporated into this Appendix. - 4.5 These provisions will apply from the 1st January 2015 onwards (as this is the first day of the first Aerodynamic Testing Period of 2015).
+If the hardware is changed or upgraded then a new declaration must be submitted to the FIA within one month of the change or at the time of submission of a testing period report whichever is earlier.
+Such changes might include, but are not limited to, a change of the hardware specification, addition or removal of processing units, change of location of any part of the hardware. - 4.2 Each Team must declare to the FIA in writing the wind tunnel resource that is employed for the purpose of Restricted Wind Tunnel Testing as referred to in paragraph 1.5.
+If the existing facility is significantly changed or upgraded then a new declaration must be submitted to the FIA within one month of the change. - 4.3 Each Team shall report to the FIA details of its Restricted Wind Tunnel Testing and Restricted CFD Simulations for the preceding Aerodynamic Testing Period within 14 days of the end of that Aerodynamic Testing Period.
+The data must be provided in the exact-square format specified by the FIA, details of which may be found in the Appendix to the F1 Technical Regulations. - 4.4 Digital wind tunnel image files in colour and with sufficient unobstructed field of view of the Wind Tunnel working section to include the entire model must be recorded, referenced to other data collected and a copy saved including a unique time stamp to at least one second accuracy for the start of each individual run. - Should the FIA wish to access the images for inspection at any time they must of adequate quality such that it is possible to use them to verify, for example, whether the front wing group (described in Article 3.7.1 of the F1 Technical Regulations) and rear wing group (described in Article 3.10.1 of the F1 Technical Regulations) are fitted.
+In the case of other runs deemed to be Unrestricted in the context Appendix 8, for example using an aerodynamic configuration greater that 12 months old, the images must also provide a clear visual reference to assist in verifying this aspect of the model. - 4.5 In order to check on the hardware employed by the Teams and as a means of assuring common application of the restrictions set out in this Appendix, the FIA will arrange for independent benchmarking inspections of both Wind Tunnel and CFD activities to be carried out from time to time.
+Recommendations arising from these inspections will be incorporated into this Appendix. - 4.6 These provisions will apply from the 1st January 2015 onwards (as this is the first day of the first Aerodynamic Testing Period of 2015).
 The remaining reporting periods for 2015 and 2016 will be arranged as follows. - a) The aerodynamic reporting periods for 2015 and 2016 will be: